In Brief

 EPHESIANS 2:8-9

 If you claim you chose to be adopted — that your decision made you a child of God — then you have fundamentally misunderstood what adoption is.
-A child doesn't adopt themselves.
+A child does not adopt herself.
 The parent does.
 The child receives what has already been chosen.

 What "Dead in Sin" Actually Looks Like

-Here is the problem with the orphan metaphor: you are clearly alive.
-You are reading this page.
+Here is where the orphan metaphor would lose its teeth if we left it.
+You are clearly conscious.
+You are walking around, drawing breath, holding opinions.
 So what does Paul mean when he says you were "dead in your transgressions and sins"?

 He means you hate holiness.
 Not that you struggle with it — that you hate it.
 Your nature recoils from the righteousness of God.
-And here is the devastating part: you don't even know you hate it, because you've redefined holiness to mean something comfortable enough to tolerate.
+You don't even know you hate it, because you've redefined holiness to mean something comfortable enough to tolerate.

 You have never once spontaneously wanted to pray.
 Every prayer was prompted by need, guilt, habit, or crisis — never by sheer delight.
 You find ten minutes of prayer exhausting but can scroll your phone for two hours without effort.
 Your flesh has no resistance to what it loves — and it does not love God.